Table of Contents

 For example, let’s say you’ve created a video promotion strategy with several tutorials on how to prepare a simple dessert.
 To optimize their performance, instead of targeting a popular keyword (e.g., easy desserts), it’s better to use a phrase with low volumes across the results of search engines (e.g., easy desserts with few ingredients.)

 All in all, keep in mind using these key phrases can help you establish a direct line of communication between your business and prospects that are actively looking for what you offer.
 So, we recommend you to analyze long-tail keywords and implement them in your digital video marketing strategy to attract purchase-ready buyers!

-Remember what we said about using keywords in every piece of content included in your video marketing strategy for ranking improvement?
+Remember what we said about using keywords in every piece of content included in your content marketing strategy for ranking improvement?
 Well, titles are the perfect spot for using them, especially long-tail keywords.

 A solid headline should be purposely designed for both the search engine and the viewer.
 First off, you will need to place your primary keyword at the beginning of your video’s title.
 This is going to help your content feature higher on search results.

 That said, when audiences are searching on YouTube or Google, titles are one of the first things they check.
 They help viewers understand if your content addresses their needs or not.
 So, to encourage them to click on your video, your title should be straightforward and clear.

 However, bear in mind that writing a headline is more than just typing a few keywords.
 It’s very important to be creative and write an interesting title so it sparks your audience’s curiosity.
 Also, make it simple and avoid being too wordy – keep it within 70 characters!